Dornavineeth/UnlearningFactory/README.md

   model.model_args.pretrained_model_name_or_path=<LOCAL_MODEL_PATH>
 ```

-- `experiment`: Path to the evaluation configuration [`configs/experiment/eval/tofu/llama2.yaml`](configs/experiment/eval/tofu/llama2.yaml).
+- `experiment`-Path to the evaluation configuration [`configs/experiment/eval/tofu/default.yaml`](configs/experiment/eval/tofu/default.yaml).
-- `model.model_args.pretrained_model_name_or_path`: Overrides the default experiment config to evaluate a model from a local path.
+- `model.model_args.pretrained_model_name_or_path` Overrides the default experiment config to evaluate a model from a local path.

-For more details about running evaluations, refer [`docs/evaluation.md`](docs/evaluation.md).
+For more details about creating and running evaluations, refer [`docs/evaluation.md`](docs/evaluation.md).

 ---